How to retrieve risks detected for a vendor using the UpGuard API

 Then, you set three variables that will be used in the script.
 Be sure to update your_api_key with the alphanumeric string associated with your account so that the api_key variable can be called to authorize your request.
 Update vendor_domain with the domain of the vendor whose risks you wish to retrieve.

-Note: For an added layer of security, you can set your API key in a .env file in the root directory of your Python environment and call that file within the script using a package such as python-dotenv, which will ensure that your API key is not stored in the script.
+Note: For an added layer of security, you can set your API key in a .env file in the root directory of your Python environment and call that file within the script using a package such as , which will ensure that your API key is not stored in the script.
 We have not evaluated the security of external packages like python-dotenv, and you should consult with your security team regarding the introduction of any new tooling.

 Finally, you define the GET request with three arguments: the base_url endpoint directing to the /risks path, the specific vendor as defined by your params variable, and authorization using your API key as a headers variable.
 The response will be stored in the response variable.
 The status_code and text attributes of the response object will be printed to your terminal window.